Thanksgiving Content Strategy

 Ace your Thanksgiving email content with these ready-to-implement strategies.
 Enjoy!

-Let’s dive into some email strategies you can use to ace your Thanksgiving email planning.
+Here are four email strategies that can help you ace your Thanksgiving email planning.

 Strategy #1: Let culture guide you, but also look at the data

-Thanksgiving Day’s historical association with family gatherings and the religious (albeit non-denominational) aspect of giving thanks distinguish it from Black Friday and Cyber Monday, where the focus is squarely on scoring deals.
+Thanksgiving Day is associated with family gatherings and the religious (but non-denominational) aspect of giving thanks.
+That distinguishes it from Black Friday and Cyber Monday, where the focus is squarely on scoring deals.

-Note: Look at the results from Thanksgiving Day, but also analyse the impact this might have had across the five-day weekend.
-Make sure you’re not poaching sales from the rest of the long weekend.
+Note: Analyze the impact a Thanksgiving offer might have across the five-day weekend to determine whether it poaches sales from the rest of the long weekend.